IraAngeles-IBM/istio101/install-istio/README.md

-# Exercise 2 - Installing Istio on IBM Cloud Kubernetes Service
+# Installing Istio on IBM Cloud Kubernetes Service
 In this module, you download and install Istio.

 1. Either download Istio directly from [https://github.com/istio/istio/releases](https://github.com/istio/istio/releases) or get the latest version by using curl: